-As at December 31, 2013, the Company is committed to trade payables and accrued liabilities of \$628,850 (2012 - \$614,933).
-The Company's trade payables and accrued liabilities increased \$13,917 over December 31, 2012 primarily due to accrued costs relating to the indemnification liability recorded in 2012 as well as general corporate activities that occurred during 2013.
+As at December 31, 2014, the Company is committed to trade payables, accrued liabilities and demand loans of \$326,751 (2013 - \$628,850).
+The Company's trade payables and accrued liabilities decreased by \$312,139 since December 31, 2013 primarily due to shares-for-debt settlement agreements with certain service providers.

-As at December 31, 2013, the Company had a working capital deficiency of \$592,913.
+As at December 31, 2014, the Company had a working capital deficiency of \$319,378.
 As a result, working capital is not sufficient to meet financial obligations as they fall due.
 The Company is pursuing options to meet these obligations, to finance the future exploration of its properties as well as for general and administrative expenses of the Company.
 Financing options may include joint venture arrangements, debt financing, equity financing or other means.
 There is no assurance that Wescan will be successful in obtaining required financing when needed or at all.
 Failure to obtain additional financing on a timely basis may cause the Company to postpone exploration plans, forfeit rights in its properties or reduce or terminate its operations.
-As at December 31, 2013 all of the Company's mineral property claims are in good standing with no requirements to incur further exploration and evaluation costs until 2017.
+As at December 31, 2014 all of the Company's mineral property claims are in good standing with no requirements to incur further exploration and evaluation costs until 2017.